google-code-export/peek-poker/release/PeekPoker/Important Files/ReadMe.txt

 added marquee progress bar for search range: [completed but not tested] code clean up with a little more documentation
 *******Added context menu to Listview to enable copying addresses.
 [Removed]

+changed how the progressbar works... (it didn't really work in the first place... no delegates)
+	no longer marquee but it behaves like a normal progressbar added UpdateProgressbar(int min, int max, int value, string text) delegate to the MainForm.cs added Eventhandler to the RWStream.cs and RealTimeMemory.cs tp handle the progressbar updates added events to _rtm(in the MainForm.cs) and readWriter(in RealTimeMemory.cs) variables added KeyUp event to the searchRangeValueTextBox to handle enter/return keys set the combobox selectedindex for the 2 comboboxes (search tab) also corrected the range canlculation for the Range/length textbox (search tab)